A budding writer has just two problems that she needs to solve.

 “Sargent Mosley.
 I forgot his first name.”

 “I won’t need his first name.
 Now, you go tell them what I told you.
-You cannot be prevented from going into your home at any time, and they cannot insist that you have a police escort.
+You cannot be prevented from going into your home at any time and without a police escort.
 The search of your bathroom and purse were illegal.
 You’re not going to answer any other questions without your attorney being present.
 If they want to interview you they need to call me to arrange that.
 Alright?”

 “Yes.
 I understand.”